 Select the checkbox if you want the item to be exported as a dependency along with the module.
 That is, if there is a module that depends on this one, the items with the Export option on will be included in the compilation classpath of the dependent module.

 Note that this setting doesn't affect the runtime classpath.
 At runtime, all the dependencies of the current module are included in the classpath for the modules that depend on this module.

 Also note that the dependency scopes may change when exported.
 For example:

 If L has the Export option on, then the scope of the dependency of A on L will effectively be Test.

 This and also some other interesting practical cases are listed in the following table.

 (Alt+Insert).
 Use this icon or shortcut to add a library or a module to the list of the module dependencies.
 Select one of the following options:

 (Alt+Delete).
 Use this icon or shortcut to remove the selected item or items from the list of dependencies.

 (Alt+Up) and (Alt+Down).
 Use these icons and shortcuts to move the selected item up or down in the list.
-See Order of dependencies.
+See Configuring projects.

 (F4).
 Use this icon or shortcut to open the Configure Library dialog to edit the library.